Embedded SDK Integration Guide

 Domain Allowlisting

 Your Client ID is configured with a list of allowed domains.
 The SDK will only load on pages served from those domains.
-Snappt validates the request's Origin or Referer header against your allowlist.
+Snappt validates the request Origin and Referer headers against your allowlist.

 Allowed domains support: